unist-analytics/dalab/content/authors/admin/_index.md

 Our team pursues leading-edge research in the field of data science and business analytics with industry, government, and community partners.
 Our research can be characterized by three aspects: i) statistics as a research methodology, ii) motivation from real data, and iii) applications to industry.

-The Principal Investigator, Sungil Kim, Ph.D., is an associate professor in the Department of Industrial Engineering.
-His research interests include industrial statistics and data analytics, quality engineering and management, and machine learning and data mining.
-He has served in a number of leadership positions at UNIST, domestically, and internationally.
-For more details, you can find his vitae.
+Dr. Sungil Kim is an Associate Professor in the Department of Industrial Engineering at the Ulsan National Institute of Science and Technology (UNIST).
+UNIST is one of the leading science and technology universities in South Korea, located in the heart of Korea’s largest industrial city, Ulsan.
+Dr. Kim has dedicated himself to tackling modern challenges in quality engineering within the ongoing era of AI transformation.
+These challenges include issues such as sensor drift, inefficient data representation, and class imbalances.
+His works have made significant contributions by effectively addressing these challenges through the utilization of sensor data and real-time log data, ultimately offering practical solutions to real-world problems.

+Dr. Kim earned his Ph.D. degree in Industrial Engineering at the Georgia Institute of Technology in 2011.
+He has served as an Area Editor of Computers & Industrial Engineering in the area of Statistics, Quality, Reliability & Maintenance.